 Participants described the meeting as “inspiring, hopeful, powerful, and not to be missed.”
 In addition, one participant said, “This was absolutely the most hopeful Fanconi anemia meeting” that she had ever attended.

 Attendees expressed deep gratitude towards our donors and the people who fundraise, making this meeting possible.
-The next Meeting for Adults with FA will be held 18-months from this meeting, in September or October 2015.
+Planning for the next Meeting for Adults with FA is underway.

 To view PowerPoint presentations from the 2014 Adults with FA Meeting, please follow the links below: